malumisa/Project_1_team_8/README.md

 ## Abstract
 The coronavirus pandemic left a huge impact on every aspect of human life.
 In particular, during the pandemic, a lot of assumptions were made about how people's behaviours may have been impacted by ongoing restrictions and lockdowns.
 Focus on spending habits, conventional wisdom and economic analysis assumes that spending would have been impacted in a negative way.
 As people isolated and hunkered down in their homes, spending on food, personal items, clothing and entertainement would have been reduced.

 The project's objective is to provide both an overview and details confirming this assumption.
-The overarching question focuses on how behviours changed relative to spending and the cost of living in Canada, comparing population and economic data both before and during the pandemic.
+The overarching question focuses on how behaviours changed relative to spending and the cost of living in Canada, comparing population and economic data both before and during the pandemic.

-To carry out the research and evaluation, several data sources were pooled, including census data from 2016 and 2021, consumer spending data across a variety of consumer goods (through StatsCan), as well as evaluation of the cost of living/consumer index during this period.
+To carry out the research and evaluation, several data sources were pooled, including census data from 2016 and 2021, household income and expenditure data  (through StatsCan), as well as evaluation of the cost of living/consumer index during this period.
 The data will be examined in correlation to the demographic and socioeconmic makeup of the Canadian population.

 The following steps will be undertaken: